 Pleasant Ridge Store – A favorite local watering hole.
 You’ll often find some of our famous farm alliance partners here.
 Take in the architecture and décor—this old building was once a corner store and retains classic woodwork that’s enhanced by vast displays of memorabilia on the walls.

 Taliesin is just the beginning.
 The Spring Green area welcomes you to discover these and other local businesses and services.
 Please note that this is the most accurate information at the time of publication.
-It’s always a good idea to call ahead as you make your plans to visit.
+It’s always a good idea to call ahead as you make your plans to visit this fall.